Sounds promising, doesn’t it?

 2. I am pretty sure every marketer knows about Google Analytics.
 Though GA can be useful in several ways, it unfortunately doesn’t provide in-depth details about eCommerce search analytics.
 For example, it doesn’t provide information about which keywords yield 0-results.
 This is detrimental to businesses because it is one of the most important stats to know when you start optimizing your site search.

-3. There are 3rd party site search solutions that are fully optimized to help you bring out the most of your site search.
+3. There are 3rd party site search analytics that are fully optimized to help you bring out the most of your site search.
 Some offer in-depth reports about your customer’s search habits – 0-result searches included.

 However, the only search provider that offers this feature for free is Prefixbox.